 Please refresh the page if trying an alernate address.

 A very rare opportunity has arisen to acquire this Historical Grade II Listed property in a secluded location looking out onto open fields.
 Cedar End & The Estate House form the south westerly wing of the former Wingerworth Hall which was demolished in 1926.
-This fabulous property sits within approximately 0.5 Acres with an additional 0.25 Acres available by negotiation which has outline planing consent granted, currently a paddock with stabling.
+This fabulous property sits within approximately 0.5 Acres.
 The property has been recently occupied by two generations living independently as two semi detached homes with inter connecting first floor accommodation.

 The property is located in the Wingerworth Hall Estate which can be accessed via a private drive off Longedge Rise/Longedge Drive.
 The position offers a unique secluded environment with out looking views across open fields and woodland.
 There is ease of access to a village community and amenities including the village Church, primary schools, shops, pubs and doctors etc. Wingerworth is a popular village on the outskirts of Chesterfield, a historic market town with ample shopping amenities and commuter links.

 Aptly named after the Majestic Cedar Tree that used to stand proud at the entrance door.
 This delightful family residence is where the current occupants reside.
 Cedar End is formed over three levels with generously proportioned rooms and exposed character and charm within.
 The property is entered through double doors into an entrance dining room, there is a spacious sitting room with an open fire place and exposed chimney breast, a kitchen and a ground floor WC.
 On the first floor there are two double bedrooms and a bathroom.
 Stairs rise to a further double bedroom space which then inter connects to the first floor of the Estate House.